Artifact of Innovation

-Returning the Clément to its turn of the century glory required research, persistence, and meticulous attention to detail craftsman Adolphe Clément himself would have appreciated.
+Returning the Clément to its turn-of-the-century glory required the kind of research, persistence, and meticulous attention to detail that craftsman Adolphe Clément himself would have appreciated.

 Eventually acquired by a member of the Veteran Car Club of Great Britain, an association devoted to preserving and celebrating Edwardian-era vehicles, the Clément embarked upon an intensive, six-year restoration process finally completed in 2006.